chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 To identify your widget in the shortcode, use a safe constant identifier like the NAME or the ID.

 The name is the generic NAME like "tag cloud".

 It is NOT your unique title eg: "Amazing Cloud Of Keywords" which you might change one day while procrastinating about doing real work, idly decide it looks a bit twee and change to "Cloud of tags".
 That would break the do_widget shortcode and it would not find your widget (if that was the way it worked).

 For this reason the plugin deliberately does not allow identification by 'title'.
 It is not necessary - for simple usage the name is perfectly adequate, for more complicated multi-instance usage, the ID is safer all around.

 Also the parameter 'title=' is being used to allow you to change the html tag used around the title (or hide the title), so it would be a tad confusing anyway to offer it and not necessary.

+The id is how wordpress identifies the instance of the widget.
-Need more help: To find the id of your chosen widget you can either
+To help you find the wordpress id of your chosen widget you can either:

 1)
 enter some garbage in the shortcode [do_widget wtf] and the plugin will offer you a try debug (if you are admin and logged in that is)
 Click on the "try debug"

-2) else add ?do_widget_debug=1 to the url of the page where the [do_widget] shortcode is
+2) else add ?do_widget_debug=1 to the url of the page that contains the [do_widget] shortcode.

 either way you should see a list of stuff.
+See the screenshots for examples.
 It will say something like the widgets in "widgets for shortcode" are: xxx-n xxxxxx-n xxx-xxxxx-n

-and it will list the ids of your widget - the n's are numbers that distinguish multiple instanaces of the same widget. xxx's are the abbreviated names of the widgets.
+and it will list the ids of your widget - the n's are numbers that distinguish multiple instances of the same widget. xxx's are the abbreviated names of the widgets.

 as per screenshot 5
 http://s.w.org/plugins/amr-shortcode-any-widget/screenshot-5.png?r=884849